tableau/TabProvision/README.md

 -	First run the system with all changes set to "Report" (e.g. instead of "Add", "Delete" or "Unlicense").
 This can be configured in your XML attributes.
 Doing this will generate a report (in a CSV file) that you can inspect before running and making changes.

 ## Getting started with TabProvision (for developers)
-Source code: The project is written in C# and should load into Visual Studio 2019 or newer, including the free Visual Studio Express for Desktop.
+Source code: The project is written in C# and should load into Visual Studio 2019 or newer.

 ### What’s particularly useful in the source code?
 The code demonstrates complex aspects of both the REST API.
 Someone working with the code will have a great base for calling any Tableau REST APIs from C#.